 The District levies 18 mills of property taxes for operations on non-Principal Residence Exemption (nonhomestead) properties.
 Each year the voters of the District have approved an override to the reductions otherwise required by the Headlee Amendment.
 According to Michigan law, the taxable levy is based on the taxable valuation of properties.
 The annual taxable valuation increases are capped at the rate of the prior year's Consumer Price Index increase or 5%, whichever is less.
-At the time property is sold, its taxable valuation is readjusted to the State Equalized Value, which in theory is 50% of the property's market value.
+At the time property is sold, its taxable valuation is re-adjusted to the State Equalized Value, which in theory is 50% of the property's market value.

 The non-Principal Residence Exemption (non-homestead) property tax levy is part of the state aid per pupil funding formula.
-For the 2017-2018 fiscal year, the District's net property tax revenues for general purposes were \$11,782,053.
-This was an increase of 2.3% from the prior year as property values continued to climb.
+For the 2018-2019 fiscal year, the District's net property tax revenues for general purposes were \$12,177,760.
+This was an increase of 3.4% from the prior year as property values continued to climb.

 The District levied 7.75 mills of property taxes on all classes of property located within the District for bonded debt retirement.
 This levy is adjusted as property values increase or decrease and is used to pay the principal and interest on bond obligations.
-The total of property tax revenues for debt retirement in the current year was \$15,827,830.
+The total of property tax revenues for debt retirement in the current year was \$16,566,276.

-West Ottawa Public Schools levied a 0.2957 mill building and site fund property tax to pay for repairs.
-The building and site fund is often referred to as a "sinking fund."
-The total sinking fund levy in the current year was approximately \$604,000.
+West Ottawa Public SchoolsWest Ottawa Public Schools levied a 0.2936 mill building and site property tax to pay for repairs.
+The building and site millage provides the revenue in the repair and improvement fund and is often referred to as a "sinking fund."
+The total sinking fund levy in the current year was approximately \$627,000.